-The Salyut 7 Incident – Space Hallucinations, Or The Watchers?First Published: February 3, 2017 Last updated: July 28th, 2018 Estimated Reading Time: 6 minutes 1 comment
+The Salyut 7 Incident – Space Hallucinations, Or The Watchers?First Published: February 3, 2017 Last updated: February 7th, 2019 Estimated Reading Time: 6 minutes Posted in: Space 1 comment

 In July 1984, on board a Soviet space station, one of the strangest sightings of cosmic phenomena occurred.
 The event witnessed not by a single person, but six individuals all claiming to have seen the same thing.
 What’s more, these events happened on two separate occasions, removing the possibility they were victims of some freak visual occurrence.

 According to the cosmonauts on board the Salyut 7, huge “angel-like” manifestations were present outside their craft.
 They were floating above the Earth and swimming through the eternal ocean of space.
 These humanoid creatures had distinctive wings, and faces that housed a “peaceful expression!”
 They even projected overall feelings of peace and tranquillity among the crew members.

 The account, although seeing news coverage at the time, only really came to light in a fuller manner at the end of the Cold War.
 Indeed, it was while the world witnessed a major Soviet propaganda victory in the space race that these events played out quietly in the background.